My grandfather lived his life working his way out of debt. Now that he’s free, he still can’t seem to slow down.

 My grandma continued on about the flower shop, “We did it for a year.
 We had a greenhouse next door, but it was brutal.
 That Valentine’s Day, it was a blizzard.
 Your grandfather and I spent all day and night delivering bouquets in heaps of snow.
 We still had people yelling at us for being late.”

 After that, it wasn’t worth it anymore.
 It was time to start something new.
-During this time, he bought properties all around New Jersey.
-Houses down south, apartments in New York to rent out to rising Broadway stars.
+During this time, he bought properties all around Tri State Area.
+Houses down in South Jersey, apartments in New York to rent out to rising Broadway stars.
 “I thought I was building what could have been my future, and I would have been much more successful today but during the course of all this, I was working then not working, so we couldn’t afford what we had anymore.”

 It was a constant uphill battle that worked them to the point of exhaustion.
 He bought a convenience store, a food truck, and even a Go-Go bar over the span of 20 years.
 Through all this, they struggled to get by.
 “You did it by winging it.
 I truly learned by trial and error.
 No one was there to help you.”